-$$\mathcal{MF}^{\nabla}$$ -objects $\rightsquigarrow$ Galois representations
+$\mathcal{MF}^{\nabla}$ -objects $\rightsquigarrow$ Galois representations

-- (iii) The analogy between the theory of the present series of papers and p-adic Teichmüller theory may also be seen, at a more technical level, in the following correspondences between various aspects of the theory presented thus far in the present series of papers and various aspects of the theory of [CanLift], §3 [cf. also Remark 4.11.5 below]: - (a) The discussion of (ii) above is reminiscent of the important role played by the canonical Galois representation in the absolute p-adic anabelian theory of [CanLift], §3 [cf. the proof of [CanLift], Lemma 3.5]. - (b) In light of the important role played, in the present series of papers, by mono-theta-theoretic cyclotomic rigidity [which was reviewed in Definition 1.1, (ii)], it is perhaps of interest to recall [cf. Remark 1.11.6] the important role played by cyclotomic rigidity isomorphisms in the theory of [CanLift], §3, via the theory of [AbsAnab], §2 [cf., especially, [AbsAnab], Lemmas 2.5, 2.6].
-On the other hand, at the level of direct correspondences between the theory of the present series of papers and p-adic Teichmüller theory, it is perhaps better to think of mono-theta-theoretic cyclotomic rigidity as corresponding to the local uniformizations arising from the canonical indigenous bundle [cf. the discussion of Remark 3.6.5, (iii)]. - (c) The important role played, in the present series of papers, by the "two-dimensional symmetry" constituted by the $\mathbb{F}{l}^{\times\pm}$ and $\mathbb{F}{l}^{}$ -symmetries of the canonical Galois representation associated to the canonical indigenous bundle - cf. the various geometric conditions over the ordinary locus and at the supersingular points of the mod p representations considered in [CanLift], Lemma 3.2.
-That is to say, the $\mathbb{F}l^{\times \pm}$ -symmetry may be regarded as corresponding to the unipotent monodromy over the ordinary locus
+(iii) The analogy between the theory of the present series of papers and p-adic Teichmüller theory may also be seen, at a more technical level, in the following correspondences between various aspects of the theory presented thus far in the present series of papers and various aspects of the theory of [CanLift], §3 [cf. also Remark 4.11.5 below]:

+(a) The discussion of (ii) above is reminiscent of the important role played by the canonical Galois representation in the absolute p-adic anabelian theory of [CanLift], §3 [cf. the proof of [CanLift], Lemma 3.5].

+- (b) In light of the important role played, in the present series of papers, by mono-theta-theoretic cyclotomic rigidity [which was reviewed in Definition 1.1, (ii); Remark 1.1.1], it is perhaps of interest to recall [cf. Remark 1.11.6] the important role played by cyclotomic rigidity isomorphisms in the theory of [CanLift], §3, via the theory of [AbsAnab], §2 [cf., especially, [AbsAnab], Lemmas 2.5, 2.6].
+On the other hand, at the level of direct correspondences between the theory of the present series of papers and p-adic Teichmüller theory, it is perhaps better to think of mono-theta-theoretic cyclotomic rigidity as corresponding to the local uniformizations arising from the canonical indigenous bundle [cf. the discussion of Remark 3.6.5, (iii)]. - (c) The important role played, in the present series of papers, by the "two-dimensional symmetry" constituted by the Fl×±- and Fl\-symmetries whose two-dimensionality may be thought of as corresponding to the two real dimensions of the complex upper half-plane [cf. the discussion of [IUTchI], Remark 6.12.3, (iii)] is reminiscent of the important role played in the theory of [CanLift], §3, in effect, by the vanishing of the zero-th group cohomology module of the canonical Galois representation associated to the canonical indigenous bundle - cf. the various geometric conditions over the ordinary locus and at the supersingular points of the mod p representations considered in [CanLift], Lemma 3.2.
+That is to say, the $\mathbb{F}l^{\rtimes\pm}$ -symmetry may be regarded as corresponding to the unipotent monodromy over the ordinary locus